MrDemonWolf/wolfpal/docs/content/en/api-goals.md

 category: API
 ---

-## Weekly Goals
+## Get Weekly Goals

-Allows a user to get account details
+Allows a logged in user to get weekly goals

 #### Path